-‘Battleground’ is an urgently timely window into the intersection of abortion and politics in America, following three women who lead formidable anti-abortion organizations to witness the enormous influence they wield.
-As Roe stands on the precipice of being overturned and numerous states pass unconstitutional abortion bans, the film also depicts those on the front lines of the fierce fight to maintain access.
-Directed and produced by Cynthia Lowen, the film is premiering at the 2022 Tribeca Film Festival.
+‘Battleground’ (2022) is an urgently timely window into the intersection of abortion and politics in America, following three women who lead formidable anti-abortion organizations to witness the influence they wield.
+As the nation faces the end of Roe, the film also depicts those on the front lines of the fierce fight to maintain access.
+Directed and produced by Cynthia Lowen, the film premiered in competition at the 2022 Tribeca Film Festival, was theatrically released with Abramorama and will be streaming on STARZ in 2023.
 Find out more at https://battlegroundfilm.org/

-Netizens‘ – a feature documentary film distributed by HBO Max (2020) and directed & produced Cynthia Lowen – exposes the proliferation of cyber harassment faced by women, spreading from the web to the most intimate corners of their lives.
+Netizens‘ (2018) – a feature documentary film distributed by HBO Max (2020) and directed & produced Cynthia Lowen – exposes the proliferation of cyber harassment faced by women, spreading from the web to the most intimate corners of their lives.
 The feature documentary follows women who are targets of harassment, along with lawyers, advocates, policymakers and others, as they confront digital abuse and strive for equality and justice online.
-As the web emerges as the most important public space in our communities, and equal access a civil right, a new generation of lawyers, advocates, technologists, policymakers and others are challenging the status quo.
 ‘Netizens’ bears witness as a courageous wave of individuals transform the web as we know it.
 Please visit the film’s site at www.netizensfilm.com.